F41zK4r1m/HackTheBox/cerberus.md

 ![image](https://user-images.githubusercontent.com/87700008/226995578-4b6c91ef-7772-4307-a5bd-a3c18a15ba7a.png)

-I checked for the available exploits for 'firejail' & found this [blog](https://www.openwall.com/lists/oss-security/2022/06/08/10) with the exploit which we can use this to get to root.
+I checked for the available exploits for 'firejail' & found this [blog](https://www.openwall.com/lists/oss-security/2022/06/08/10) with the exploit that we can use to gain root access.

-I downloaded the exploit & executed it.
-I have to spawn another terminal with reverse shell to perform the exploit further :
+After downloading the exploit, I executed it.
+However, to perform further exploitation, I had to spawn another terminal with a reverse shell.

 ![image](https://user-images.githubusercontent.com/87700008/227173434-84241dde-9d52-46dd-b1f9-99579a8eddc5.png)

-In other terminal I followed the instruction of the firejoin exploit & got the root shell :
+In the other terminal, I followed the instructions for the firejail exploit and gained access to the root shell.

 ![image](https://user-images.githubusercontent.com/87700008/227173752-c4cc01ee-2aa3-4578-8f43-6170843231e7.png)